vilicvane/regex-tools/README.md

 });
 ```

 Problem solved!
-You may checkout demo for a relatively more complex example.
+You may checkout demo for relatively more complex examples.

 ## API References